mariesophiet/master_thesis/docs/developer_information/repository_directory_structure.md

 # Repository Directory Structure

 ## Overview
-This document outlines the directory structure of the `PQC-Evaluation-Tools` repository.
+This document outlines the directory structure of the `PQC-LEO` repository.
 It includes both the default contents available upon cloning and the directories that are dynamically generated during operation.

 Directories created by scripts during execution are marked with an asterisk (`*`) in the directory layout diagram.

 ## Layout and Descriptions
-The `PQC-Evaluation-Tools` repository directories are organised as follows:
+The `PQC-LEO` repository directories are organised as follows:

 ```
-pqc-evaluation-tools/
+PQC-LEO/
 │
 ├── docs/
 │   ├── developer_information/